dan-madsen/AzNetworkDiagram/README.md

 The **Get-AzNetworkDiagram** (Powershell)Cmdlet visualizes Azure networking utilizing Graphviz and the "DOT", diagram-as-code language to export a PDF and PNG with a network digram containing:
   - VNets, including:
     - VNet peerings
-    - Subnets (will be marked with an "#" if a Network Security Group is associated)
+    - Subnets
+        - Special subnet: AzureBastionSubnet and associated Azure Bastion resource
+        - Special subnet: GatewaySubnet and associated resources, incl.
+Network Gateways, Local Network Gateways and connections with the static defined remote subnets.
+But excluding Express Route Cirtcuits.
-        - Special subnets - AzureBastionSubnet, GatewaySubnet, AzureFirewallSubnet and associated resources
+        - Special subnet:  AzureFirewallSubnet and associated Azure Firewall Policy
-        - Delegations will be noted, and commonly used delegations will be given a proper icon
         - Associated Route Tables
-  - Gateways
-    - VPN incl. associated Local Network Gateways and static remote subnets
-    - ER (excl. connected circuits!)
+        - A * will be added to the subnet name, if a subnet is delegated.
+Commonly used delegations will be given a proper icon
+        - A # will be added to the subnet name, in case an NSG is associated

 The idea is _not_ to diagram everything - but enough to get an overview of routing across the entire network environment, with documentation and trobleshooting in mind.